City gates of Alsace - Riquewihr © French Moments

 The ramparts of Obernai © French Moments

-Fortunately for the tourist who appreciates Alsace, there are still beautiful cities of character which knew to keep a part of this medieval heritage.
+Fortunately for the tourist who appreciates Alsace, there are still beautiful cities of character that have preserved a part of this medieval heritage:

 Photos of Spring in Alsace - Bergheim © French Moments